8 weeks pregnant

 - She has little teeth buds, but her first teeth won't usually appear for four to six months after birth.

 - Her heart is beating quickly.
 At 160 beats a minute, it's about twice the rate of an adult heartbeat.

-Your body at 8 weeks pregnant
+Pregnancy symptoms at 8 weeks

 Morning sickness, or at least some nausea, is almost universal.
 Women who don't get it may worry their pregnancy is less established but there's no evidence for this.
 They're just lucky.
-You may find your throw up without warning and that you feel sick any time of the day.
+You may find you throw up without warning and that you feel sick any time of the day.
 The morning bit of morning sickness is a red herring – it can happen any time.